Deportivo Ingeniería

 Club Deportivo Ingeniería is a Peruvian football club, based in the city of Huancayo, of the Junín Region in Peru.

 History

-In the 2006 Copa Perú, the club classified to the National Stage.
+In the 2006 Copa Perú, the club qualified to the National Stage.
 They eliminated Sport Victoria of Ica in the round of 16 and Sport Huamanga of Ayacucho in the quarterfinals.
 However, the club was defeated by eventual champions, Total Clean, in the semifinals.